hapax/hapax.github.io/assets/chuzenji.md

 is unsure, shuffles behind a curtain to then re-emerge and face me with exaggerated formality over the counter.
 Between her broken English and my broken Japanese, a room is booked.
-With the infinite solicitude of *omotenashi*, Japanese hospitality, she unfolds a map and inscribes the few local points of interest.
+With the infinite solicitude of *omotenashi* (Japanese hospitality), she unfolds a map and inscribes some points of interest---the temple, the falls, the grocer---between demotic hesitation markers and regrets for seasonal closures, as if it were a careless oversight on her part not to keep them open on my behalf.

 I tramp upstairs to deposit my backpack and pretzels, catch my breath, and take in the view of the lake.